myas92/domain-finder/README.md

 # domian-finder

+[domain-finder](https://github.com/mohammadyaser/domian-finder) is used to find, scan and collect available and unavailable domains;

 If you spend more time for choosing the domain name, with this module you can quickly find a suitable name for own